 - On the next window, click on the “Multitasking” settings on the left.

 - Under the Virtual Desktop option, “Pressing Alt+Tab shows windows that are open,” select “Only the desktop I’m using.”

 - Now check if this step could fix the alt+tab not working problem.

 Windows Explorer is primarily a visual interface for browsing your files.
 It’s commonly referred to as your system’s foundation, as most of us wouldn’t be able to browse our computers without it.

 Restarting Windows Explorer always seems to resolve problems with the Alt-Tab keys not working as they should.
 Here’s what you need to do.

 - On your keyboard, press the following keys “CTRL + Shift + Esc.”

 - On the “Processes” tab on the Task Manager and locate “Windows Explorer,” right-click on it, and select “Restart.”

 - Wait for Windows Explorer to complete its restart process.
-You may see your taskbar and file explorer disappear for a few seconds, but they will just come back once the restart process is complete.
+You may see your taskbar and file explorer disappear for a few seconds, but they will return once the restart process is complete.

-- Once the restart is complete, check to see if the alt-tab works properly.
+- Once the restart is complete, check whether the alt-tab works properly.